Dictator game: Variants

 Betrayal aversion is another major factor that weighs the impact of trust and risk, determining whether trusting another person is equivalent to taking a risky bet.
 Initially coined by Bohnet and Zeckhauser, betrayal aversion could prevent the trustor from not trusting the trustee due to the social risk of having zero payoffs.
 Their study looked at a practical experiment where participants were randomly paired with one another to increase the probability that the outcome would be dependent on the actions of the trustee selected.
 Results from the study showed that regardless of whether the trustor placed a safe or risky bet, the payoffs were not equivalent to the trustee's payoffs.
 Ultimately, Bohnet and Zeckhauser assessed potential risk with the Trust Game and the relative hesitation made by each participant when deciding the amount to give in the game.

-A variation of the dictator game called the "taking" game (see “Experiments" section above for further detail) emerged from sociological experiments conducted in 2003, in which the dictator decides how much utility to “take” from the recipient's pre-determined endowment.
+A variation of the dictator game called the "taking" game (see "Experiments" section above for further detail) emerged from sociological experiments conducted in 2003, in which the dictator decides how much utility to "take" from the recipient's pre-determined endowment.
 This dictator game variation was designed to evaluate the idea of greed, rather than the idea of fairness or altruism generally evaluated with the standard dictator game model, also referred to as the "giving" game.

+Fairness and moral behavior

+To examine whether giving in dictator games stems from sense of fairness, Andreoni and Bernheim (2009) conducted an experiment in which participants were given $20 to distribute.
+In some cases, the dictator's decision was not implemented, and instead, the recipient received either $0 or, in an alternative treatment, $1.
+As part of the experiment, the recipients and the dictators were publicly identified, and the final allocation was announced at the end of the study.
+The experiment results suggest that as the probability of the dictator's decision being overridden increased, so did the likelihood that the dictator would offer $0.
+In contrast, the probability of choosing an equal split decreased.
+Furthermore, increasing the fallback payment from $0 to $1 when the dictator's decision was not implemented led to a decline in the likelihood of offering $1 while increasing the likelihood of selecting the equal split.
+The authors concluded that people are generous to a certain extent and do take consideration at their public image.

+Snir (2014) further explored these dynamics by allowing dictators to determine the probability of selecting each of three possible allocations of €12 between themselves and a recipient: